atviriduomenys/manifest/README.rst

 - What economical or social implact opened data will do.

-In other words, without clearly knowing what data users needs, it is eassy to open datasets, that will never be used in practice.
+In other words, without clearly knowing what data users need, it is eassy to open datasets, that will never be used in practice.
 And that would be waste of time and effort.